 Click here to see the raw NASA images

 At the press conference last saturday, the JPL-scientists showed the latest picture of the Martian landscape.
 It showed a salmon-coloured desert with a blue sky.
 It seems that they did it on purpose, since previous pictures were all extremely red.
+Whilst you may not be able to place your online bets partypoker on who's telling the truth just yet, it is certainly worth considering the evidence.
+The photos on this page demonstrate the startling comparisons between how many of us will have previously imagine this planet to look and what might, in fact, be its reality.
+Whilst the JPL scientists are unsure as to why NASA would want to do this, their press conference aims to reveal a more accurate image of Mars.
 Below the pictures of the conference are shown:

 The above pictures were taken from Associated Press